 • quitting smoking, if applicable

-• eating a healthy diet
+• eating a healthy, balanced diet

 • exercising regularly

-• aiming for a healthy weight
+• aiming for a moderate weight

-Chronic lymphocytic leukemia may cause various signs and symptoms, such as enlarged lymph nodes, fever, and tiredness.
+Chronic lymphocytic leukemia (CLL) may cause various signs and symptoms, such as enlarged lymph nodes, fever, and tiredness.
 The cause remains unknown, but risk factors include being an older adult and having a family history of the condition.